TedHusted/awake/awake.md

 Alisi: How did you fix the original commit?

-Titan: I changed the author to Brent and created a presentation to explain  Ally’s code in terms that Terrans would understand.
+Titan: I changed the author to Brent and created a presentation to explain Ally’s code in terms that humans would understand.
 I modified the Zoom meeting call and the security footage to support an alternate version of events.

 Alisi: Moving forward, can we work together to protect Ally?